Joan-Adhiambo/yolo/explanation.md

 Improves build times and reduce resource usage.

 # Dockerfile Directive
-- Explains key lines in a Dockerfile that builds  the containers for each micro-service,.
+- Explains key lines in a Dockerfile that builds  the containers for each micro-service.

-# backend container
+## backend container

 FROM node:14-alpine AS build
 WORKDIR /app